-Jointly supported by the University of Heidelberg and the Central Institute of Mental Health Mannheim, the 3R-Center Rhine-Neckar complements with its focus on “Refinement” and “Reduction” the work of the 3R-Center Tübingen and pursues four main aspects: establishment of a central database for animal material, activities in continuing education and teaching as well as open access, assistance in designing new experiments and supervision of internal 3R-research activities.
+Jointly supported by the University of Heidelberg and the Central Institute of Mental Health Mannheim Jointly supported 3R-Center Rhine-Neckar complements with its focus on “Refine” and “Reduce” the work of the 3R-Center Tübingen and pursues four main aspects: establishment of a central database for animal material, activities in continuing education and teaching as well as open access, assistance in designing new experiments and supervision of internal 3R-research activities.

 CAAT-Europe (Center for Alternatives to Animal Testing Europe)

-The focus of the 3R-Project „NAM-ACCEPT – NAM-ACCEPT – Research and harmonization activities to promote acceptance of advanced animal-free new approach methods (NAM) and data therefrom in different stakeholder communities“ of the transatlantic joint venture CAAT-Europe (Center for Alternatives to Animal Testing in Europe) between the University of Konstanz and the Johns-Hopkins-University in Baltimore, Maryland, USA is on improved in vitro-to-in vivo transferability which is particularly relevant in terms of drug transport (biokinetics) and its intended and unintended effects in therapy.
+The focus of the 3R-Project “NAM-ACCEPT – Research and harmonization activities to promote acceptance of advanced animal-free new approach methods (NAM) and data therefrom in different stakeholder communities“ of the transatlantic joint venture CAAT-Europe (Center for Alternatives to Animal Testing in Europe) between the University of Konstanz and the Johns Hopkins University in Baltimore, Maryland, USA is on improved in vitro-to-in vivo transferability which is particularly relevant in terms of drug transport (biokinetics) and its intended and unintended effects in therapy.
 In addition, further international standardization and harmonization of new methods and data processing will be pursued.
 In addition, further international standardization and harmonization of new methods and data processing will be pursued.

 Interdisciplinary Center for Gut Health (ICGH)

 The Interdisciplinary Center for Research on Intestinal Health‘s 3R-Project at the University of Heidelberg is dedicated to the study of intestinal diseases.
 The focus is on the personalized analysis of functional disorders of the intestinal nervous system using patient data and individual in vitro models.
-The long-term goal here is to generate patient-specific 3D organoids, consisting of intestinal epithelium, immune and neuronal cells which can mimic individual organ functions, thereby contributing to a better understanding and treatment of intestinal diseases.
+The long-term goal here is to generate patient-specific 3D organoids, consisting of intestinal epithelium, immune and neuronal cells which can mimick individual organ functions, thereby contributing to a better understanding and treatment of intestinal diseases.

 3R-US: Developing ex vivo, de novo and in silico Approaches for Drug Screening in Cancer Research